jimniels/blog/_posts/2019-06-19-creating-menu-bar-app-for-netlify.md

 - Green: latest build was successful
 - Yellow: latest build is in progress
 - Red: latest build failed
-- Gray: no build pipeline applicable
+- Gray: no build pipeline applicable (for me, these were static sites I dragged and dropped for deployment through Netlify’s UI)

 ![Screenshot of Netlify menu bar app dropdown]({{site.imageurl}}/2019/netlify-menubar-screenshot-dropdown.jpg)